What is Fire Protection?

 - Build adjacent to feel source (i.e., trees and vegetation).

-- Misconceptions vegetation; persistent drought conditions.
+- Misconceptions about vegetation; persistent drought conditions.

 - Identifying key attributes of performance-based design.